 Save and close the file.

-To verify if there aren’t any syntax errors, run the below command:
+To verify if there are any syntax errors, run the following command:

 # nginx -t